lausek/lovm2/book/src/building/optimization.md

 # Optimization

 The rudimentary bytecode optimizer is enabled by default.
 It acts upon the generated `LIR`.
+If you want to disable optimization at all use the method `build_with_options` and set the attribute `optimize` to false.

 ## Dead Code elimination